-20. Indigenous peoples also migrate owing to poverty, to try to ensure the survival of their communities and improve their lives.
+- 20. Indigenous peoples also migrate owing to poverty, to try to ensure the survival of their communities and improve their lives.
 Given the appalling conditions in which many indigenous peoples live (they make up 5 per cent of the world's population but account for 15 per cent of the poorest),17 their decision to move internally or internationally is hardly surprising and the element of choice is debatable.
-Indigenous peoples in developing States are particularly disadvantaged: they experience disproportionate rates of poverty and marginalization and are "left behind" in development efforts.18 Lack of land, employment opportunities, precarious economic conditions, lack of services and educational opportunities, poverty and an increase in the dependency ratio all are a manifestation, a cause and a consequence of human rights violations and may lead to internal and cross-border migration, including by many youth.
-This causal factor mostly results in migration from rural to urban areas.
-For example, the move of indigenous peoples from the Lao People's Democratic Republic to Thailand, or migration to El Alto, the second largest city
+Indigenous peoples in developing States are particularly disadvantaged: they experience disproportionate rates of poverty and marginalization and are "left behind" in development efforts.18 Poverty and disadvantage are a manifestation, a cause and a consequence of human rights violations, and may lead to internal and cross-border migration and from rural to urban areas including by young people.
+For example, the move of indigenous peoples from the Lao People's Democratic Republic to Thailand, or migration to El Alto, the second largest city in the Plurinational State of Bolivia, established by the migration of the Aymara (76 per cent) and Quechan (9 per cent) peoples. - 21.
+Underlying discrimination against and inequality of indigenous peoples also play a role in the structural factors, such as inequality in access to health, education, housing, employment and land, which can lead to involuntary migration.
+In Guatemala, for every quetzal invested in the non-indigenous population, the State invests only 45 cents in indigenous peoples, despite the fact that the indigenous population is 41 per cent.19 - 22.
+The voluntary movement of indigenous peoples internally and across international borders is supported by the Declaration, in particular articles 3, 4 and 5 on self-determination and article 36 on the right to maintain their cultural ties with their communities and to trade in goods and services across borders.
+Articles 12 and 27 of the International Covenant on Civil and Political Rights, on the right to movement within the State and indigenous peoples' right to enjoy their own culture, religion, and language, in community with the other members of their group, read in conjunction with the right to self-determination in article 1, also www.un.org/en/events/indigenousday/.